polterguy/polterguy.github.io/_posts/2022-02-19-turning-off-google-analytics.md

 ---

 I've been thinking about this move for a long time, for several reasons in fact.
-First of all I have an _"unhealthy relationship"_ to Google Analytics.
+First of all I have an _"unhealthy relationship"_ with Google Analytics.
 I keep on checking it way too often, almost like an average Facebook addict checking to see if he's got some new likes.
 Secondly because Google Analytics are growing increasingly unpopular these days, in particular amongst EU governments, since it sends information about users to the US, illegally too may I add according to new verdicts in some EU countries, and we're based in EU, and hence need to comply by EU regulations.